Skip to main content

 Different varieties of snake plants

 There are six different popular varieties of snake plants you can grow in your home.
-Each of them have similar care requirements, so you won’t have to worry about memorizing specific needs for each variety.
+Each of them has similar care requirements, so you won’t have to worry about memorizing specific needs for each variety.
 Snake plants overall are quite hardy (and often regarded as indestructible).

 • The Dracaena angolensi.
 One of the bigger varieties, reaching several feet at maturity.
 Leaves start at a crown and arch out as they grow.